Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Evaluation

-\textbf{Performance for 1MB reply payload.} The superior performance of \BFT becomes more pronounced as the payload size increases since \BFT incurs very low communication overhead. \fig{fig:10} shows that for 1MB payload, the peak throughput of \BFT outperforms the others even for small $n$, and the gap keeps increasing as $n$ increases (260 times faster than Zyzzyva when $n=199$). \changed{We also notice that all other protocols beside \BFT exhibit significant performance deterioration when the payload size increases to 1~MB.
-For instance, when the system comprises 200 replicas, a client needs to wait for at least 100 replies (each 1MB in size) in MinBFT and CheapBFT, and 200 replies amounting to 200~MB in Zyzzyva.
-This also increases the communication overhead on the replicas in transmitting this information. \BFT overcomes this limitation by requiring only the primary node to reply to the client.} Figure~\ref{fig:5} and \ref{fig:4} show the same pattern as in the 1KB case when comparing \BFT and Zyzzyva for a given $f$ value.
+\textbf{Performance for 1MB reply payload.} The superior performance of \BFT becomes more pronounced as the payload size increases since \BFT incurs very low communication overhead. \fig{fig:10} shows that for 1MB payload, the peak throughput of \BFT outperforms the others even for small $n$, and the gap keeps increasing as $n$ increases (260 times faster than Zyzzyva when $n=199$).
+Figure~\ref{fig:5} and \ref{fig:4} show the same pattern as in the 1KB case when comparing \BFT and Zyzzyva for a given $f$ value. \changed{We also notice that all other protocols beside \BFT exhibit significant performance deterioration when the payload size increases to 1~MB.
+For instance, when the system comprises 200 replicas, a client needs to wait for at least 100 replies (each 1MB in size) in MinBFT, CheapBFT and XPaxos, and 200 replies amounting to 200~MB in Zyzzyva. \BFT overcomes this limitation by requiring only the primary node to reply to the client.} \textlabel{An alternative way to overcome this limitation}{R2(13)} is having the client specifies a single replica to return a full response.
+Other replicas only return a digest of the response.
+This optimisation affects the resilience when the designated replica is faulty.
+Nevertheless, we still measured the response latencies of protocols with this optimisation and the results are shown in Figure~\ref{fig:single_full}.
+The performance of \BFT remains the same since it only returns one value to the client.
+Even through the performance of other protocols have been significantly improved, \BFT (normal-case) still outperforms others.

 Assuming that each payload comprises transactions of 250 bytes (similar to Bitcoin), \BFT can process a maximum of 113,246 transactions per second in a network of around 199 replicas.

 Our results confirm our conjectures in Section~\ref{sec:discussion}: \BFT strikes a strong balance between performance and resilience.